blanderbit/vue3-table-grid__library/README.md

 ```
 ### Library installment
 ```
 1. In the project where you want to install the library.
-In command line type - npm i <...path to the folder with library>.
+In command line type - npm i <..path to the folder with library>.

 2. In vue.config.js file in your project, you will need to add the fallowing code: const path = require('path')